mk-fg/fgtk/README.rst

 ``ipv6-name`` encodes or hashes name into IPv6 address suffix to produce an easy-to-remember static ones.

-``ip-check`` subcommand allows to check if address (ipv4/ipv6) is assigned to any of the interfaces and/or run "ip add" (with specified parameters) to assign it, if not.

 ``iptables-flush`` removes all iptables/ip6tables rules from all tables, including any custom chains, using iptables-save/restore command-line tools, and sets policy for default chains to ACCEPT.